 Sentience

-Sometimes though we see a clash of cultures causing the difficulty.
+Other times we see a clash of cultures causing the difficulty.
 Quite often people seem to want to bring foodstuffs in with them, obviously not trusting Australian cuisine.
 This is reminiscent of the early days of travel from the UK to Spain or France when many tourists, driving to their holiday destination, took with them enough food to last them for the entire holiday.

 But those going to Australia from Vietnam and its neighbouring countries take it to a whole new level.
-Weighed down with huge suitcases filled with the food they prefer, they completely ignore the regulations, those forbidding the import of so many of the delicacies which they do not want to be deprived of.
+Weighed down with huge suitcases filled with the food they prefer, they completely ignore the regulations, those forbidding the import of so many of the delicacies which they don't want to be deprived of.
 At the same time, they reveal how very different our eating habits are.

 By coincidence, later in the week I was reading about mice in the UK.
 Not that we have taken to eating them.
 It is rather that, when it comes to scientific research into new drugs, they are its backbone - and many other parts of the body.